jcftang/ansible-openstack/README.md

 The choices made here is to use Ubuntu 12.04 and Folsom which is the latest stable release.

+There are three networks in the VM environment with vagrant and virtual box

+* 10.0.2.0/255.255.255.0 - vagrant management network
+* 192.168.206.0/255.255.255.0 - ??? network - range taken from github.com/lorin/openstack-ansible
+* 192.168.100.0/255.255.255.0 - ??? network - range taken from github.com/lorin/openstack-ansible

 ### Node types needed

+Gotten from the interwebs - notes and other documentation

 * Controller Node
+    - Keystone
+    - Nova
+    - Glance
+    - Quantum
+    - Cinder
+    - Horizon
 * Compute Node
 * Network Node